 1. Avoid delegating innovation

 Most organizations identify innovation as a key organizational strategy.
 And many leaders think they can delegate innovation.
 If they say they want it, they'll get it.
 In fact, it doesn't work that way.

 Let me be clear - leaders, you can’t delegate innovation.
 Nor should you attempt to become more innovative by relegating innovation to the side of the desk.

-Rather, leaders must be actively engaged in making innovation happen.
+To achieve innovation success, leaders must be actively engaged in making innovation happen in their organizations.
 Engaged leaders create engaged people.
 You want to fix your engagement issue?
-You need to lead innovation.
+Lead innovation and get your people involved in helping you.
 Don’t talk about it or hope that it will happen.
 It won’t.
 You gotta walk the talk to make it happen.

 You’ve seen staged “innovation events,” I’m sure.
 You might have been invited to one of these events or participated in one; you may even have led them.